freeCodeCamp/guide/pages/docs/javascript/give-your-javascript-slot-machine-some-stylish-images/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Give your JavaScript Slot Machine some stylish images"
+title: "Give your JavaScript Slot Machine some stylish images"
+parent: "javascript"
 ---

 We've already set up the images for you in an array called images.
 We can use different indexes to grab each of these.